SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/chap03/create-company-interest-tab.md

 4. When you have entered the required information in all three tabs in the **Company** screen, click **Save**.
 This will create a company card for the new company.

+> [!TIP]
-**Tip:** Interests can be useful for defining selections.
+> Interests can be useful for defining selections.
 If, for example, you have defined *reference account* as an interest, you can create a selection that contains all your reference accounts.
 This makes it easy to produce a marketing campaign aimed at this customer group.